Antoniowtd/Research-Flowcharts-Pseudocode/README.md

 __Operands__:

--Variables: A variable is a data item whose value can change during the program's execution.
+- Variables: A variable is a data item whose value can change during the program's execution.

--Constants: A constant is a data item whose value cannot change during the program's execution.
+- Constants: A constant is a data item whose value cannot change during the program's execution.

 __Expressions__:

--Arithmetic: An arithmetic expression evaluates to a single arithmetic value.
+- Arithmetic: An arithmetic expression evaluates to a single arithmetic value.

--Logic: A logical expression evaluates to a single logical value.
+- Logic: A logical expression evaluates to a single logical value.